Tsebo200/AniX/anix/README.md

 <!-- here you will add things like wireframing, data structure planning, anything that shows your process.
 You need to include images-->
 ## Concept Process

 The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
+As part of my conceptual process I have sketched wireframes in Figma, I looked at Pinterest for inspiration.
+I planned out the data structure for my project in a word processor.

 ### Ideation

-![image5][image5]
+![image5][../src/Assets/ReadMe/Anime\ Poster\ &\ Info\ Pills.jpg]
 <br>
 ![image6][image6]